Learn Your Workplace's Unique IPV Risk Profile

 This Isn’t About Assumptions — It’s About Preparedness

-This isn't about relying on stereotypes; it's about recognizing where your employees MAY need your support and asking the right questions to co-create the optimal safety plan and accommodation process.
+This isn't about relying on stereotypes; it's about recognising where your employees MAY need your support and asking the right questions to co-create the optimal safety plan and accommodation process.

-If your workplace wants to build a supportive, evidence-based domestic violence program, identifying your risk profile is a critical early step.
+If your workplace wants to build a supportive, evidence-based domestic violence programme, identifying your risk profile is a critical early step.

 If You’re Ready to Build This Into Your Workplace Strategy, I Can Help

-I’m an employment lawyer who supports organizations in creating domestic and intimate partner violence programs aligned with legal obligations and trauma- and violence-informed best practices.
+I’m an employment lawyer who supports organisations in creating domestic and intimate partner violence programmes aligned with legal obligations and trauma- and violence-informed best practices.

 There are excellent free resources available through dvatwork.ca, and if your team is ready to move from awareness to implementation, I’m here to partner with you.
 Please reach out.